-Ishaq Akintola, director of Muslim Rights Concerns (MURIC), a non-government organisation, rising in defence of Yerima, had called on "tolerance" on the controversy concerning child marriage.
+Ishaq Akintola, Director of Muslim Rights Concerns (MURIC), a Non-Government Organisation, rising in defence of Yerima, had called on 'tolerance' on the controversy concerning child marriage.
 Contending that freedom to engage in child marriage is part of the constitutional freedom of religion, he submitted that age was not part of the conditions which must be met before marriage could be solemnized in Islam, therefore, child marriage is in conformity with the tenets of Islam.
-One may however quickly debunk this line of thinking by juxtaposing Section 38 with Section 45 of the CFRN 1999.
-Of course, Section 45 provides inter alia:
+One may however quickly debunk this line of thinking by juxtaposing section 38 with section 45 of the CFRN 1999.
+Of course, section 45 provides inter alia:

-(1) Nothing in Sections 37, 38, 39, 40, and 41 of this constitution shall invalidate any law that is reasonably justifiable in a democratic society:

-(a) In the interest of defence, public safety, public order, public morality or public health;

-(b) For the purpose of protecting the rights and freedom of the other persons.
-(Federal Republic of Nigeria, 1999, Chapter IV)
+- (1) nothing in sections 37, 38, 39, 40 and 41 of this constitution shall invalidate any law that is reasonably justifiable in a democratic society- - (a) in the interest of defence, public safety, public order, public morality or public health; or - (b) for the purpose of protecting, the rights and freedom of the other persons.

-Thus, the counter-argument is that child marriage can justifiably be outlawed as a constitutional restraint on the freedom of religion, on the strength of Section 45.
+Thus, the counter-argument is that child marriage can justifiably be outlawed as a constitutional restraint on the freedom of religion, on the strength of section 45.
 There is still a debate even within Islam about what age a girl reaches maturity.
 Many Muslim communities and Islamic scholars agree with the internationally recognised age of maturity which is 18.
 Moreover, many Muslims argue against child marriage because they believe Islam mandates men and women to choose their partners voluntarily, and children are unable to do so.